adaptris/interlok-docs/docs/pages/advanced/advanced-failover.md

   <event-handler class="failover-event-handler"/>
 ```

-NOTE:  If you manually force a failover, you will not be able to re-start the master instance through the JMX API or Web UI.
-The original master instance will need a full restart.
+NOTE:  If you manually force a failover, you will not be able to re-start the primary instance through the JMX API or Web UI.
+The original primary instance will need a full restart.

 ## Runtime Logging ##